hyakkali/SLogo/doc/DESIGN_PLAN.md

 In implementing this project, our team will create a functional, high level and user-friendly programming language designed for children to experiment with programming.
 The program will allow the user to update the color and position of a turtle sprite by typing single to multiple line codes referenced in the library of commands we write for the project.
 The project will be split up into several components-- the UI which is responsible for handling user input to the text console, displaying the information, and initializing the program, the backend which will take input from the UI and convert the slogo commands to java methods to be called on the turtle object in order to update it, hold data, and send it to the UI, and a controller which will manage the interactions between these two.
 To maintain efficient programming and decrease the work necessary to implement/ extend our design, we will ensure that the interactions between the UI and backend are as limited as possible-- our plan currently allows for the sharing of turtle information, sending and receiving text from the console, and getting basic information about the size of the form the turtle occupies.
 These interactions are to be rigid and remove the possibility of data being misused.
 We are designing with the intent of adding new commands and features, and we intend to do this by making modular classes and methods and by using the concept of properties tables.
 In general the backend will be most open to allow more complicated commands.

+___
 ### Design Overview

 This project makes use of 4 primary APIs -- Visualizer internal, Visualizer external, Backend internal, and Backend external with the following responsibilities:
-* Visualizer internal-
+* Visualizer internal
 	* Update the display based on the location and past movement of the turtle
     * input from the console as users type commands
     * Initialize the UI
 * Visualizer external
-    * Get/ set the position and orientation of the form and the turtle as the backend sends this information
+    * Get/ set the position and orientation of the form and the turtle as the backend sends this    	 * information
     * Send information about the size of the drawing form to the backend
 * Backend internal
 	* Translate parsed text into a list of commands to be executed on the turtle
     * Execute these commands
     * Maintain the library of slogo commands to be called
 * Backend external